 School leaders have one of the most important jobs in the world, and they shouldn’t have to do it alone.
 That’s why we’ve made supporting values-driven leaders, who are aspiring to achieve more for students, the heart of our work for more than a decade.

 While there are many ways to expand opportunity for students, two key levers often make a big difference: teachers’ mindsets and instructional materials.
-Therein comes Open Up Opportunity, a collection of resources for school leaders.
+Open Up Opportunity is a new collection of vetted curriculum resources for school leaders.

 We hope this tool prompts meaningful reflection, helps you see new possibilities, and gives you tangible next steps to take.
 Education alone cannot remake our society to guarantee justice, but we believe that well-supported educators can open doors to a future where we’re all truly free.